Kmeakin/walrus-report/src/30-implementation.md

 there is no way of abstracting over the "parse a comma separated list of elements between two parentheses" part and substituting in the element of the tuple to be parsed.
 In other words, we need *higher-order* rules: functions that take in one rule and produce another rule.
-Hence I abandoned PEGs in favour of parser combinators.
+Hence the PEG implementation was abandoned in favour of parser combinators.

 #### Parser combinators {#sec:impl:parser:parser-combinators}
 Parser combinators may be considered as functional programming applied to the